The Pomodoro Technique: Boosting Homework Productivity

 Pomodoro is the Italian word for tomato.
 The name has a specific origin: Francesco Cirillo, an Italian university student in the late 1980s, was struggling to focus on his coursework.
 He grabbed a tomato-shaped kitchen timer from his apartment — the kind commonly found in Italian kitchens — set it for 10 minutes, and challenged himself to study without interruption until it rang.
 That experiment eventually evolved into the formalized system he called the Pomodoro Technique, named after that original timer.

 Cirillo published his method as a book in 2006, titled simply “The Pomodoro Technique.”
-The book has since been translated into dozens of languages.
-The technique has been adopted by software developers, writers, researchers, and — most relevantly for this guide — by college and university students in the United States and United Kingdom looking for a reliable system for tackling homework and academic assignments.
-Understanding why multitasking damages homework quality is the first step in appreciating why single-task focus, as enforced by the Pomodoro Technique, produces so much better academic output.
+The book has since been translated into dozens of languages and adopted by college and university students worldwide.
+Understanding why multitasking damages homework quality is the first step in appreciating why single-task focus produces so much better academic output.

 The Core Five Steps of the Pomodoro Technique